raihankhan/cheatsheet-collections/Kubernetes/README.md

 No more than `300000 total containers`

 You can scale your cluster by adding or removing nodes.
 The way you do this depends on how your cluster is deployed.
+Applications running in the same Pod share the same IP address and port space (net‐ work namespace), have the same hostname (UTS namespace) Pods are described in a Pod manifest.
+The Pod manifest is just a text-file representa‐ tion of the Kubernetes API object.
+The Kubernetes API server accepts and processes Pod manifests before storing them in persistent storage ( etcd ).
+The scheduler also uses the Kubernetes API to find Pods that haven’t been scheduled to a node.
+The scheduler then places the Pods onto nodes depending on the resources and other constraints expressed in the Pod manifests.

 #### kubelet